mother-of-all-self-hosting/ansible-role-send/docs/configuring-send.md

 ### Set the hostname

-To enable the Joplin Server you need to set the hostname as well.
+To enable the Send you need to set the hostname as well.
 To do so, add the following configuration to your `vars.yml` file.
 Make sure to replace `example.com` with your own value.

 ```yaml
 send_hostname: "example.com"